Kaiseem/SLAug/README.md

 ```
 </details>

 ## Acknowledgements

 Our codes are built upon [CSDG](https://github.com/cheng-01037/Causality-Medical-Image-Domain-Generalization), thanks for theri contribution to the community and the development of researches!

 ## Citation
+If our work or code helps you, please consider to cite our paper.
+Thank you!

 ```
 @inproceedings{su2023slaug,